You probably already know you should be taking a fish oil or other omega-3 supplement.

 Fish oil supplements often come from fish high up in the food chain.
 This means they typically have higher levels of mercury and other dangerous heavy metals.
 In contrast, our top picks come from algae, which is very low on the marine food chain.

-This means fewer heavy metals, less mercury, and it’s simply better for the environment.
+This means fewer heavy metals, and less mercury, limiting your exposing to toxins.

-Second, many fish oils are factory farmed. which is why they often have a rancid smell and a horrible fishy aftertaste.
+Many fish oils are factory-farmed. which is why they often have a rancid smell and a horrible fishy aftertaste.
 Algae from high-quality sources, like the top picks on our list, are pure and clean, without the toxins or metals, and don’t come from mass fish farming.

 In other words, algae “cuts out the middle fish,” and the result is that it’s better for everyone.